evekb/evedev-kb/common/esi/docs/Api/MailApi.md

 Return mailing list subscriptions

-Return all mailing lists that the character is subscribed to   ---  Alternate route: `/v1/characters/{character_id}/mail/lists/`  Alternate route: `/legacy/characters/{character_id}/mail/lists/`  Alternate route: `/dev/characters/{character_id}/mail/lists/`   ---  This route is cached for up to 120 seconds
+Return all mailing lists that the character is subscribed to  ---  This route is cached for up to 120 seconds

 ### Example
 ```php